pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 Safety Check covers overdraft amounts by transferring funds from your linked money market or savings account.
 The linked contributing account also covers the use of deposited funds that are not yet available in your checking account.

-Account Transactions |

-26

 ## Contributing Accounts

-When you sign up for Safety Check, you may select one account you maintain at Citibank as your "Contributing Account."
+When you sign up for Safety Check, you may select one account you maintain at Citibank as your 'Contributing Account.'
 Your Contributing Account can only be a savings or money market account.
 Only Available Now balances in your Contributing Account can be used for Safety Check coverage.

 When Safety Check is used to cover your use of funds in your checking account that are not yet available (uncollected), a like amount in your Contributing Account will be held until the deposited funds become available.
 The funds held in your Contributing Account are not transferred to the checking account and will continue to earn interest.